alcantariel/front-end-engineer/security/README.md

 ### Content Security Policy

-If enabled, CSP has significant impact on the way browsers render pages (e.g., inline JavaScript is disabled by default and must be explicitly allowed in the policy).
+If enabled, CSP has a significant impact on the way browsers render pages (e.g., inline JavaScript is disabled by default and must be explicitly allowed in the policy).

 Helps to detect and mitigate certain types of attacks, including [Cross-Site Scripting (XSS)](#cross-site-scripting-xss) and data injection attacks.
 These attacks are used for everything from data theft, to site defacement, to malware distribution.